CETL offers one-on-one consultations for faculty and staff who are seeking a change or interested in learning more about a teaching/learning topic.

 Letter of Accomplishment

-As our students needs change and we learn more about brain development and effective teaching practices, making intentional changes to our teaching becomes critical for staying current with research based teaching and learning.
+We continuously learn more about brain development and effective teaching practices.
+This requires us to make intentional changes to our teaching so that we stay current with research-based methods, while also meeting our students' needs.
 One way to acknowledge the time and effort you put into improving your teaching is to offer a letter of accomplishment.
-This letter can be highlighted in your tenure, promotion, or evaluation portfolio.
+This letter can be highlighted in your tenure, promotion, or evaluation portfolio

 Here is how it works: